ossana1/DATA606_FinalProject/README.md

 2. Phase III.
 FBprophet <br>
 This notebook uses Facebook prophet to predict the future CO2 concentrations.
 This notebook was used with Google Colabs due to difficulties for local FBprophet installation.
 <br><br>
 3. Phase III.
-Figures_DepthPlots <br>
+GeopandasPlots <br>
-This notebook tests 3D plotly figures for dashboard implementation and creates conclusion figures.
-Kmeans clustering was explored. <br><br>
+This notebook uses geopandas to plot the changes over the years.
+Local installation of geopandas was challenging so Google Colab was used with the below cell to install geopandas.
+The percent difference and changes over the year are generated as box plots and gifs. <br><br>